ScilifelabDataCentre/DIGIfor1Health_web/pages/contact.md

 ---

 With questions related to the project contact:
-email:
-telephone:

-For technical support contact:
+For technical support contact: datacentre@scilifelab.se